-The latency for the wheel tick can be set with the CFG-SFODO-LATENCY key.
+The latency for the wheel tick can be set with CFG-SFODO-LATENCY key, for accelerometer with CFG-SFIMU-ACCEL_LATENCY and for Gyroscope with CFG-SFIMU-GYRO_LATENCY key.

-It is essential that the time tags used for all UBX-ESF-MEAS data have the same resolution.
+🗇 It is essential that the time tags used for all UBX-ESF-MEAS data have the same resolution.

-ZED-F9L automatically generates UBX-ESF-MEAS messages containing measurements from the internal IMU using the default time tag resolution of 1 millisecond.
+ZED-F9R automatically generates UBX-ESF-MEAS messages containing measurements from the internal IMU using the default time tag resolution of 1 millisecond.
 If the customer wants to input odometer data with UBX-ESF-MEAS messages, it is essential that the odometer time tag has a resolution of 1 millisecond.